Code-Institute-Submissions/sean-connery-quiz/README.md

     The quiz will then proceed to the next quote.
     If the incorrect button/title was clicked, the button will light up red and no point will be added to score.
     The quiz will then proceed to the next quote.
-    A qoute counter is displayed, so the user can follow the progress of the quiz.
+    A quote counter is displayed, so the user can follow the progress of the quiz.
     The score counter will update after each quote to give the user the current amount of correct answers.

     When the user has reached the final quote of the quiz the user will be directed to an end page